NLnetLabs/rpki-doc/source/krill/publication-server.rst

 interface using the :ref:`krillc publisher<cmd_krillc_publishers>` subcommand
 to manage publishers.

-This sub-command will allow you to add your Krill CA client's RFC8181 Publisher Request XML, and obtain a Repository Response XML for it.
+This subcommand will allow you to add your Krill CA client's RFC8181 Publisher Request XML, and obtain a Repository Response XML for it.
 From the client CA's perspective this part of the process is exactly as described here:
 :ref:`remote_publishing_to_krill_repo` in :ref:`doc_krill_remote_publishing`.